killerlux/kouskous/docs/SECURITY_FIX_SUMMARY.md

 ### **Rotate the Exposed API Key**

-The key `AIzaSyA9kOBa77XHSzL79SK6u6_bqPXUJba76b0` was exposed.
+The Google Maps API key was exposed in documentation.
 You must:

 1. **Go to Google Cloud Console**: https://console.cloud.google.com/google/maps-apis/credentials
 2. **Delete or restrict** the exposed key